Photo by Mike Fox on Unsplash

 Below are the best elementary schools in Denver that are either a neighborhood school or part of an enrollment zone.
 In enrollment zones, you don’t have a guaranteed spot at a specific school, but a guaranteed spot at one of the schools in the zone if you live within that’s zone’s boundaries.

-If you want to skip all the reading, we think your best bet is to buy within the Stapleton Enrollment Zone.
+If you want to skip all the reading, we think your best bet is to buy within the Central Park Enrollment Zone.
 A best Denver public elementary school pick is Westerly Creek, which is within that zone.
 While Westerly Creek is #4 in this list, the difference in score is negligible when comparing the best Denver elementary schools designated as home schools or in enrollment zones.
-Additionally, other schools in the Stapleton Enrollment...
+Additionally, other schools in the Central Park...

 Denver Kid Friendly Neighborhoods: Smart Kids Ahead